locnnil/workshop/docs/reference/workshop-exec.rst

 - If :samp:`stdin` and :samp:`stdout` are terminals, the mode is interactive
 - Otherwise, it's non-interactive

-To separate the :program:`exec` subcommand options from the command itself, use shell syntax such as :samp:`--`:
+To separate the :program:`exec` subcommand from the command itself, use shell syntax such as :samp:`--`:

 .. code:: shell